 All welcome, regardless of previous experience in this work and whether you are able to attend on the 27th or not.
 Please email email@example.com to confirm attendance.

 At 3pm we will present a performance of the brilliant Borderline by PSYCHEdelight, the acclaimed “comedy about a tragedy” made collaboratively by a company of young refugees and European actors and a sell-out hit at venues across the country.

 Plus there will be a performance by dance and choreographer Tim Rubidge and Afshin Emam drawing on work done for the Make/Shift dance project.

 Attendance is free and open to all, whether you are able to attend Day 1 or not.
 Please email firstname.lastname@example.org to reserve a place.

 31 October: Migration Museums Network event, Main Hall at Discovery Museum

 This is an event to bring together and share learning from the pilot of the Migration Museums Network.
 This network is aiming to increase and improve outputs associated with migration and related themes in museums and galleries across the UK.
 The event in Newcastle will be a practical day.
-Full details will follow in September.
+Full details to come.